AnyChart/docs.anychart.com/Basic_Charts_Types/TreeMap_Chart.md

 ## Data

 Working with data in AnyChart TreeMaps is quite simple.
-As TreeMap in intended to work with hierarchies, you should set the data in one of two available formats: as a hierarhical data (default) and as table data.
+As TreeMap in intended to work with hierarchies, you should set the data in one of two available formats: as a hierarchical data (default) and as table data.

 Regardless which way we decide to use, there are some parameters we have to define to all points.
 There's a list of them:
  - "id": a unique parameter that identifies the point.
-This parameter is neessary for the tree leaves, or nodes;
+This parameter is necessary for the tree leaves, or nodes;
  - "value": numerical value which defines the point's color (colors are distributed by the color scale by default unless some points have specially defined colors).
 If this parameter is not set, this point will be valued as missing and won't be displayed;
  - "size": numerical parameter which defines the point's size; unless being defined, size will be generated on the "value" parameter basis;
  - "name": the point's name